Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Conclusions

 \section{Conclusions}

-This work demonstrates, for the first time, the feasibility of full 3D track reconstruction using only PMT signals in a gaseous TPC with optical readout.
-By modeling the light collection process probabilistically, our method enables robust spatial localization and energy estimation directly from time-resolved scintillation data.
-This approach is validated using data from the CYGNO LIME prototype and successfully reconstructs both localized and extended ionization tracks with sub-centimeter precision.
+To our knowledge, this work provides the first demonstration that PMT signals alone can be used to reconstruct both the three-dimensional topology and the energy of ionization tracks in a gaseous TPC with optical readout.
+By modeling light collection probabilistically within the BAT framework and using MCMC sampling, we achieve robust in-situ calibration and event-by-event reconstruction.
+Validation with data from the CYGNO LIME prototype shows that both localized and extended tracks can be reconstructed with sub-centimeter precision.

-When combined with the high-resolution 2D imaging provided by the APS-sCMOS camera, the Bayesian reconstruction framework further improves spatial and energy resolution, allowing for precise 3D mapping of ionizing events.
-The method is implemented using the Bayesian Analysis Toolkit (BAT) and Metropolis-Hastings MCMC sampling, and has proven effective both for PMT calibration and event-by-event reconstruction.

-These results represent a significant advancement for optical TPCs in the context of rare-event searches.
-In particular, the ability to reconstruct 3D trajectories without relying on a pixelated readout opens the door to scalable and cost-effective designs for directional dark matter detection.

-While the current implementation assumes a single extended light source and does not account for optical effects like refraction through different materials along the path, it already proves effective across a variety of track topologies.
-Future work will address scenarios with low light yield or overlapping signals, and will further refine the model to enhance robustness and extend its applicability to rare-event searches.
+This represents a significant step forward for optical TPCs in rare-event searches.
+The ability to perform 3D reconstruction without a pixelated readout paves the way for scalable, cost-effective designs for directional dark matter detection.
+While the present implementation assumes straight tracks and neglects optical effects such as refraction at material boundaries, it already proves effective across diverse topologies.
+Future improvements will target low-light and overlapping signals, as well as asymmetric light-yield models to recover track direction and sense, crucial for identifying WIMP-induced nuclear recoils.

-Ongoing developments aim to extract not only the track geometry but also its direction and sense, a key requirement for identifying WIMP-induced nuclear recoils.
-These techniques are currently being applied to the study of alpha-induced backgrounds in LIME, including Radon progeny recoils, and will be detailed in a forthcoming publication.
+These techniques are currently being applied to the study of alpha-induced backgrounds in LIME, including radon progeny recoils, and will be detailed in forthcoming work.
+In parallel, the results reported here have informed the optimization of PMT layout for {\tt CYGNO-04}, a $\mathcal{O}$(1\,m$^3$) detector under design.

-Finally, the results of this study have been used to guide the optimization of the number and placement of PMTs in the design of {\tt CYGNO-04}, a larger apparatus with a sensitive volume of $\mathcal{O}$(1\,m$^3)$.

-In conclusion, the methodology developed in this work lays the foundation for a new generation of optically read out TPCs, offering high-resolution, 3D directional sensitivity -- an essential capability in the future of dark matter detection.